VisualFP/docs/SA/design_concept/content/poc/architecture.typ

 As described in @option-ui-decision, the #ac("PoC") uses Electron.js and Threepenny-GUI for its implementation.

-Using the client-server cut classification of Klaus Renzel @Renzel1997ClientServerAF, this choice results in the application having a "remote user interface" as shown in @container-diagram.
+Using the client-server cut classification by Klaus Renzel @Renzel1997ClientServerAF, the technology choice results in the application having a "remote user interface" as shown in @container-diagram.

 #figure(